Two-Time Relativistic Bohmian Model of Quantum Mechanics: Considerations on spin

 \section{Considerations on spin}

 The idea of assigning the cause of spin to the $\tau$-motions is very spontaneous and has motivated, with a certain hazard, the very choice of the adjective "intrinsic" for the $\tau$-movements.
-In our model, in concrete terms, the intrinsic phase factor $e^{\frac{\rm{i}}{\hbar}S_{\tau}}$ could be related to the spin factor $e^{{\rm i}\rm{s} \alpha}$, with $\rm{s}=0,\pm \frac{1}{2},\pm 1,\pm \frac{3}{2},\pm 2...$ and $\alpha $ a generic reference system $\tau$-rotation angle.
-If it is really so, then the correct and complete description of the spin would not belong properly to a law involving $t$-time, such as the Klein-Gordon, Dirac, Proca, Rarita-Schwinger or Pauli-Fierz equations.
-For example, the results obtained from the Dirac equation, although extraordinarily precise for $\rm{s}=\pm \frac{1}{2}$, should just be an approximation resulting from considering the $\tau$-oscillations as $t$-oscillations.
-On the other hand, it cannot be denied that its (non-univocal) derivation is, in Pauli's words, \emph{acrobatic} \cite{31}.
-Only the Klein Gordon's one would maintain a fundamental role, because it, consistently with his dealing with $t$-time, totally ignores the spin, implicitly assigning it a null value.
+Concretely, it is the new factor $e^{\frac{\rm{i}}{\hbar}S_{\tau}}$ that should explain the spin.
+Unfortunately, we have not yet been able to make significant progress on this idea; however, if this is right, then the correct and complete description of the spin states would not belong properly to a law involving only $t$-time, such as the Klein-Gordon, Dirac, Proca, Rarita-Schwinger or Pauli-Fierz equations.
+The results obtained from the Dirac equation - as the most important example - although extraordinarily precise for $\rm{s}=\pm \frac{1}{2}$, should just be an approximation resulting from considering the $\tau$-oscillations as $t$-oscillations (in fact this is how the standard \emph{Zitterbewegung} turns out).
+Its undoubtedly \emph{acrobatic} derivation (in Pauli's words \cite{42}) strengthens this possibility.
+Only the Klein-Gordon equation would maintain a fundamental role, because it, consistently with his dealing only with $t$-time, totally ignores the spin, implicitly assigning it a null value.

-However, for now these considerations remain only a conjecture, since we do not yet know how our model could derive, with the necessary approximations, any of the above-mentioned standard equations of Quantum Mechanics.
+But these considerations remain for now only a conjecture, since we do not yet know how our model could derive, with the necessary approximations, any of the above-mentioned standard wave equations of Quantum Mechanics.